Marta109/React-Puzzle/README.md

   - 3 types of hints: translation, pronunciation, and image
   - Sentence-building with drag-and-drop UI
 - 🎨 **Artwork Puzzle Progression**
-- 📱 **Fully responsive design** with modern UI/UX and subtle animations

 ---